redis/redis/src/modules/API.md

     int RM_StringTruncate(RedisModuleKey *key, size_t newlen);

-If the string is open for writing and is of string type, resize it, padding with zero bytes if the new length is greater than the old one.
+If the key is open for writing and is of string type, resize it, padding with zero bytes if the new length is greater than the old one.

 After this call, `RM_StringDMA()` must be called again to continue